Operational evaluation of data-driven forest fire forecasting models: Discussion

+Table \ref{tab:test_scores} and Table \ref{tab:q_quantiles} rank the four architectures in different order: On the curated test dataset, ConvLSTM ranks the lowest - Recall (0.87) and lowest Precision (0.73) - yet in the proposed framework, it is the strongest performer on both daily recall and false-alarm suppression (Figure \ref{fig:fdi_dist_nofire} and \ref{fig:fdi_maps_nofire}).
+From the percentiles in Table 3, three conclusions follow.
+First, all models detect more than 75\% of fires on 60\% of the days, indicating that CNN-based networks generally perform well at daily fire detection.
+Second, the ConvLSTM outperforms the CNN variants, achieving near-perfect detection (daily recall $>$ 0.99) on 40\% of fire days.
+Third, within the CNN family, depth does not improve daily recall, as indicated by nearly identical percentiles for Basic CNN, Deeper CNN 1, and Deeper CNN 2 in Table \ref{tab:q_quantiles}.

+A high fire probability at a pixel where no fire was recorded does not by itself indicate model failure: the location may carry genuine latent risk that did not ignite that day.
+What is diagnostically relevant is the whole-map distribution.
+On a day when no ignition occurred anywhere in the region, a distribution with substantial mass at high probability reflects aggregated false-alarm load, among which not all are genuine risks on a day when no fire incidents occurred.
+No-fire days thus give a clean assessment of a model's false-alarm behaviour, and the skewness of the distribution over the entire map is its natural measure (Figure \ref{fig:fdi_dist_nofire}).
+Elevated false-alarm rates remain operationally costly, since they trigger unnecessary resource mobilization.

+We refer to a map as noisy when many pixels are assigned probabilities near the 0.5 decision threshold, indicating the model is undecided between fire and no-fire.
+By this measure, Figure \ref{fig:fdi_dist_nofire} shows the ConvLSTM fire probability distribution concentrated near zero with a thin tail toward high probability (positive skew): most pixels sit far from the 0.5 threshold, so ConvLSTM maps are the least noisy of all architectures considered, consistent with Figure \ref{fig:fdi_maps_nofire}.

-Noteworthy conclusions can also be drawn by comparing the FDI distribution produced by CNN architectures.
-First, the FDI maps from Basic CNN are noisier than those from Deeper CNN 1, while those from Deeper CNN 2 are slightly noisier than those from Deeper CNN 1 as is also evident in the maps in Figure \ref{fig:fdi_maps_nofire}.
-This demonstrates that Deeper CNN 1 has the optimal network depth for confidently flagging the no-fire events.
-Secondly, while the three CNN architectures show comparable performance in identifying fire events (as reflected in the recall reported in Table \ref{tab:test_scores}, and further confirmed in Table \ref{tab:q_quantiles}), the confident identification of no-fire events requires capturing more subtle and complex correlations in the features.
-This likely explains why the Deeper CNN 1 is more confident in flagging no-fire events than the Basic CNN network.
+The same measure separates the CNN variants.
+The Basic CNN maps are noisier than those of Deeper CNN 1, while Deeper CNN 2 is slightly noisier than Deeper CNN 1; among the CNNs, Deeper CNN 1 is the least noisy, indicating it has the optimal depth for confidently separating fire from no-fire regions.
+Moreover, while the three CNN architectures perform comparably at identifying fire pixels (Table 3), confidently identifying no-fire regions requires capturing more subtle feature correlations, which likely explains why Deeper CNN 1 flags no-fire regions more confidently than the Basic CNN.
+This false-alarm analysis is difficult to obtain from test-dataset metrics alone, which is what makes the map-based framework an operationally novel method for model evaluation.